netscaler/ansible-collection-netscaleradc/docs/usage/speeding_up_execution.rst

 As you see in the example we need to explicitly set the ``save_config`` option since by default it is set to ``yes``.

-Also we call the ``netscaler_save_config`` module only once in the handlers section.
+Also we call the ``citrix_adc_save_config`` module only once in the handlers section.

-The number of times the configuration will be saved on the Netscaler module is only one regardless of the number of changes, or none if there is no change recorded in the result of any of the netscaler modules.
+The number of times the configuration will be saved on the Citrix ADC module is only one regardless of the number of changes, or none if there is no change recorded in the result of any of the Citrix ADC modules.

 This is much better than the worst case with the default ``save_config`` option which would save the configuration twice if both server modules made changes.